About This Initiative

 Enhance Neighborhood Aesthetics: Trees improve overall quality of life by adding green space to communities and enhancing neighborhood aesthetics.

 Cooling Effect: Trees release water vapor from their leaves, which produces a cooling effect.
-The overall cooling effect of a single, mature tree is equivalent to 10 air conditioning units running for 20 hours a day.

 Air Quality: Planting trees remains one of the most cost-effective ways of drawing carbon dioxide from the atmosphere.
-Research has shown a 60% reduction in particulates from car exhaust fumes on streets lined with trees.

 Health/Well-Being: Trees have proven positive impact on skin cancer, asthma, hypertension, and other stress-related illness by filtering out polluted air, reducing smog formation, providing shade from solar radiation, and creating an attractive, calming setting for recreation.